mbta/tile-server/README.md

 In order to launch AWS Batch jobs, do the following:
 * Login into AWS Console and navigate to AWS Batch: https://console.aws.amazon.com/batch/
-* Go to "Job Definitions" section, click on "tile-generation-dev" item and then on the radio-button corresponding to the latest revision.
+* Go to "Job Definitions" section, click on the job name and then on the radio-button corresponding to the latest revision.
+  * Use `tile-generation-dev` for dev environment
+  * Use `tile-generation-prod` for production environment
 * Click Actions -> Submit job
 * On the next screen do the following:
   * Specify job name, which describes current job the best (no special requirements for the name)
-  * Specify `tile-generation-dev-queue` as the job queue name.
+  * Specify `tile-generation-dev-queue` as the job queue name
-  * **Important**: specify **Array** as job type.
+  * Specify **Array** as job type
   * Specify number of jobs to be run as parallel in Array Size field.
 If you don't know how many you need, put `8`.
-It took 5-6 hours for 8 jobs to generate the tiles for entire service area up to maximum zoom level (18) during previous tests.
+It took 5-6 hours for 8 jobs to generate the tiles for entire service area up to maximum zoom level (18) during previous tests
-  * Navigate to **Environment variables** section and make sure that we have both mandatory variables set to correct values:
-    * `MAPNIK_TILE_S3_BUCKET`: should correspond with the target S3 bucket; `mbta-map-tiles-dev` for dev environment or `mbta-map-tiles` for production environment.
-If you want to upload files to different bucket, you can specify it here as well, but make sure that batch jobs have permissions to write there.
-    * **Important**: `BATCH_JOB_COUNT`: should be equal to what you specified in Array Size field.
-Failure to set the right value here will result in either missing tiles or in overlap between the jobs (they are going to generate the same tiles).
+  * Navigate to **Environment variables** section and make sure that we `BATCH_JOB_COUNT` variable is set to correct values -- it should be equal to what you specified in Array Size field.
+Failure to set the right value here will result in either missing tiles or in overlap between the jobs (they are going to generate the same tiles)
   * Click "Submit Job" and wait for jobs to run.
-You can also check Cloud Watch logs, while the jobs are running.
+You can also check CloudWatch logs, while the jobs are running.
 Links to those logs are available from the Jobs page.
+In addition, to CloudWatch logs we have slack notifications about jobs starting and completing in [#tile-server](https://mbtace.slack.com/messages/CHXHTUGMU) channel.

 These steps should also normally be set up to run in CI system, but at the time of writing this we don't have one, so they need to be executed manually.